 But that won’t stop us from adding the item to our cart:

 Let’s say that we leave these sites without buying anything.
-Abandoned carts are a nightmare for every ecommerce shop, even ones like Esprit and Nike.
+Abandoned carts are a nightmare for every ecommerce shop, even the big boys.

 Look at what happens the next time we go to Facebook:

 A moment later, just to make sure we remember: